hkniberg/ainutshell/2-extra/470-jimbo.md

 - Maybe once a week, creating a video based on audience votes
 - Having Jimbo reach out to famous or interesting people for interviews.
 Imagine a video of Jimbo interviewing a person, like a podcast host.

 This experiment with Jimbo later led to another agent who became a TV star.
-But that's a story for another chapter - "The AI Journalist Who Became a TV Star".
-Stay tuned!
+Read about it in the next chapter: [The AI Journalist Who Became a TV Star](480-journalist.md).